 During the pandemic, the Board has been meeting via Zoom, if you are interested in attending a Board Meeting please email info@ArlingtonLibraryFriends.org and we will forward you a Zoom link and password 24 hours before the meeting begins.

 Our Annual meeting is in June and at our Annual Meeting, all Members vote for President, Vice President, Treasurer and Secretary of the Board.
-In 2020 and 2021, the Annual meeting was done virtually and it is possible that the 2022 meeting will also be done virtually.
+Thank you to Ballston Local for hosting our 2022 Annual meeting.

 November 1, 2021